rustic-rs/rustic/README.md

  * Supports configuration in a config file ([example config files](https://github.com/rustic-rs/rustic/tree/main/examples))
  * Huge decrease in memory requirement
  * Already faster than restic for most operations (but not yet fully speed optimized)
+ * Cleaner concent of logging output; posibility to write logs to a log file
  * `backup` command can use `.gitignore` files
  * `restore` uses existing files; also option `--delete` available
  * Snapshots save much more information, available in `snapshots` command